The submission window for the 2017 ASMBS Research Grant program has closed.

 The ASMBS Research Grant award program has been initiated to encourage research in the field of Metabolic and Bariatric Surgery.
 Grant funding has been made available to our members in hopes that funding through ASMBS will lead to additional extramural funding.
 Awards are conferred on a competitive basis by submission of a grant application that is reviewed and evaluated by the ASMBS Research Committee and approved by the Governing Board.
 Results of this project are expected to be presented at the ASMBS Plenary Session as well as published in SOARD upon completion.

 Membership in ASMBS is required.
-The Principal Investigator (PI) must be an active ASMBS member.
 ASMBS grant applications will only be accepted from a current ASMBS member in good standing.
 Non-members are not eligible to apply.
 Grants submitted by nonmembers will not be considered for funding.

 The opportunity to apply for ASMBS research awards is extended to any principal investigator who is an ASMBS member, including Regular, Affiliate Surgeon, Affiliate Physician, Associate and Candidate members.
-However, if the Principal Investigator (PI) is not a REGULAR ASMBS Member (i.e. surgeon member) he or she must find a REGULAR member to act as his/her “Responsible Co-PI.”
+However, if the Principal Investigator (PI) is not a Regular ASMBS Member (i.e. surgeon member) he or she must find a regular member to act as their “Responsible Co-PI.”
 It is the responsibility of the applicant to verify this membership status prior to submittal of grant application.